 Basic income would help make Canada a healthier and more equitable place for families to grow and flourish.
 It’s time we had a national dialogue on the case for basic income.

-Vinusha Gunaseelan is a second-year Health Services Research MSc student studying at the University of Toronto.
+Vinusha Gunaseelan is a Health Services Research MSc student studying at the University of Toronto.